HyperactivityActivity - increased; Hyperkinetic behavior

 - Emotional disorders

 A child who is normally very active often responds well to specific directions and a program of regular physical activity.
-A child with a hyperactivity disorder, on the other hand, has a hard time following directions and controlling impulses.
+But, a child with a ADHD has a hard time following directions and controlling impulses.

 When to Contact a Medical Professional